LP2X0X/PROGRAMMING/Web Dev/4 - JavaScript/4.8 - Browser Document, Events, Interfaces/4.8.1 - DOM/4.8.1.2 - Techniques/2 - Searching Elements.md

  - fundamental
 ---

+DOM navigation properties are great when elements are close to each other.
+What if they are not?
+How to get an arbitrary element of the page?

+There are additional searching methods for that.

+---

 ## Searching Elements: Methods & Tools

 These are the main ways to find elements in the DOM.